harnoorb01/diabetes-ml-api/README.md

 - Better feature handling for unknown values
 - Auto-complete/Suggestions: Smart defaults based on age/gender demographics
 - Results History: Let users save and compare multiple predictions over time
-- Work with Docker for easier deployment.
+- Work with Docker for easier deployment

 ## ⚠️ Disclaimer
 This project is for educational/demo purposes only and not medical advice.
 Predictions are based on a model trained on a public dataset and may not reflect clinical reality.